 3.1.4 Ash Content of Potato

 The ash content of potato stored in the various storage methods showed an increase with time in all the storage methods employed.
 The Ash content of the control was 0.66%, and after two weeks of storage, the ash content varied from 0.64% in the metal-in-block evaporative cooling system to 0.69% in the room-stored potato, there was no significant difference (p<0.05) between potato stored in the pit and the charcoal cooling chamber.
 After four weeks of storage, the ash content varied from 0.72% in the pit-stored potato to 0.75% in potato stored in the metal-in-block evaporative cooling system, however, there was no significant differences (p<0.05) in ash content among potato in all the storage methods.
 By six weeks of storage, ash content varied from 0.66% in the charcoal cooling chamber to 0.77% in the room-stored potato.
 Potato stored in the pit and that stored in the charcoal cooling chamber were not significantly different (p<0.05) in ash content.
 At eight weeks, the ash content ranged from 0.76% in potato stored in the charcoal cooling chamber to 0.78% in potato stored in the room.
-The ash content of potato were significantly different (p<0.05) in all the methods by the eighth week of storage.
+The ash content of potatoes were significantly different (p<0.05) in all the methods by the eighth week of storage.

 The ash contents from this study were lower than the 0.88 to 1.10% ash content reported by Gikundi et al. (2021) in potato cultivars grown in Kenya.
 The differences from these results could be due to the difference in geographical location, cultural practices, and the variety of the potatoes (Omayio et al., 2016).
 Ash content indicates the presence of mineral elements in the food, and an increase in ash content will mean an increase in mineral content.
 This increase could be due to moisture loss in potato during storage as a consequence evaporation and transpiration processes, which then led to the concentration of the mineral elements in the potato.
 The availability and increased minerals in the potato during storage thus implies that individuals who consume the potato will not be predisposed to “hidden hunger”, which is a form of malnutrition caused by inadequate or absence of mineral elements in one’s diet (Baah et al., 2009).